hasantha-nirmal/Traffic_Violation_Detection_Yolov4_Deep-Sort/README.md

-# Speed Violation Detection
+# Traffic Violation Detection
-Real-time Speed violation detection using Yolo and Deep-Sort
+Real-time Speed violation detection and Lane-Line violation detection using Yolov4 and Deep-Sort
 ## Instructions
 1. First clone the repository
 2. Run the conda-env.yml to install a dedicated conda environment and install all the necessary repositories.